axibase/atsd/finance/session-summary-import.md

 Insert order book snapshots in CSV format.

-An order book snapshot describes the book state at a particular point of time during the trading day and may include a large set of current and intraday [statistics](statistics-fields.md).
+An order book snapshot describes the book state at a particular point of time during the trading day and can include a large set of current and intraday [statistics](statistics-fields.md).
 It is primarily used to capture the book state at the start and the end of trading sessions and auction stages.

 ## Request